CLINIC COURSE DESCRIPTIONS & REGISTRATION

 Clinic Course Descriptions

-A limited number of students who have already completed a semester in any one of the six basic clinics may wish to continue their studies with any member of the clinic faculty for an additional semester in an advanced setting.
-Students must apply to the director of the clinic in which they seek to enroll.
-Admission and credit amount are determined prior to registration at the discretion of the faculty, in consultation with the Director of the Clinical Program.
-Credit is based upon the student’s expected time commitment, with the ratio of 1 credit to approximately 45 hours of work in the clinic.
+A limited number of students who have already completed a semester in the clinical program may continue with their studies in an advanced setting.
+Admission and credit amount are determined prior to registration at the discretion of the faculty, in consultation with the Academic Dean.
+Credits will be based upon the student?s expected time commitment, with the ratio of 1 credit to approximately 4-5 hours work per week in the clinic.
 Course credit for the Advanced Advocacy Clinic can range from 2-4 credits.
 Students must receive written permission from the Director of the Clinical Program to register for this course.

 NOTE: The law school’s academic rules preclude you from participating in any clinic (including Advanced Advocacy Clinic) if you are enrolled in an Externship for that semester.